-Exercising in shoes that are worn out or don’t have enough support and/or wearing inexpensive, flimsy or flat-soled dress or casual shoes are common culprits.
+Exercising in shoes that are worn out, not having enough support and/or wearing inexpensive, flimsy or flat-soled shoes are common culprits of heel pain.
 In warm climates, such as here in Southern California, people who wear flip-flop sandals or even go barefoot throughout the year increase their chances of developing heel pain.

 Many athletes and weekend warriors develop heel or arch pain from over-exertion during running or other sports.
 People who work at jobs that involve long periods of standing, such as grocery checkers, cashiers, warehouse workers, postal workers, and teachers are more susceptible as well.
 Adults of all ages can develop plantar fasciitis.
 Heel pain in children is usually caused by a different type of condition.

-There are several things you can do to self-treat your heel or arch pain.
+There are several things you can do to self-treat your heel or arch pain at home.
 The first thing to do is to wear better shoes and consider adding arch supports or custom foot orthotics to your shoes.

 You should also carefully evaluate your fitness program, as you may be overdoing it.
 You may want consider backing off new or recently added exercises or increases in training until your heel pain improves.
 If you work at a standing job try to take more time to walk around during the day and avoid standing in one place for too long.